marcelm/dnaio/README.rst

 ===========

 - Multi-line FASTQ files are not supported.
-- FASTQ parsing is the focus of this library.
+- FASTQ and BAM parsing is the focus of this library.
 The FASTA parser is not as optimized.

 Links
 =====